With the (annoying) rear partition in place under both canopies, I started adding the structure, beginning with the rear canopy:

 As the putty was curing, I started adding structure inside the front canopy:

 And entirely out of sequence, I taped together the major components (which also allowed me to see if the fit of the parts is really as abysmal as its reputation would have it…and oh my isn’t its rep well deserved).
-I’m building this one for someone who is going to make a display case for it cleverly disguised as a coffee table and he needs the measurements (4 1/2″H x 28″L x 14″W).
+I’m building this one for someone who needs its measurements to see where he can put it when it’s (eventually) done.
 It’s one thing knowing its going to be a big one, it’s another thing seeing how freaking big it’s going to be:

 As with the rear canopy, once I’d added the plastic inside the canopy, many hours of scraping ensued.
 And then I noticed that the rear partition of the canopy was far too thin. ::sigh:: So that means I again get to fit plastic inside a curve (still my favorite) (spits).
 Once that was done I added more plastic inside the back “wings” on the canopies as the as-molded part was far too thin:

 The rear canopy has roll-up glare shields (you and I would call them “shades”).
-I made a pair of those using .062 rod for the body and .005 sheet for the end plates.
+I made a pair of those using .062″ (1.57mm) rod for the body and .005″ (.127mm) sheet for the end plates.
 These will be installed much later on; if they’re glued in now I won’t be able to get at the tape to remove it.
 I also added a few more details (with a few more to come) and did both canopies that way (the glare shields in the front canopy are entirely different and will also be done later):

 Last was the front windscreen.
 The sharp tip is a bit too sharp and not correctly shaped.
 The point of the windscreen stops at the raised line (more about those shortly):